videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-js/quick-start.md

 </div>
 ```

-The final step is to place each component in the `index.html` file after creating it.
+Finally, assemble the components by creating the `index.html` file and incorporating all the previously created components into it.

 ```html ="index.html"
 <!DOCTYPE html>